AshtonSBradley/PhaseSpaceTools.jl/docs/src/phasespace.md

 α,α⁺ = positiveP(state,N)
 ```

-Here ``α,α⁺`` are once again complex conjugates.
-However, we emphasize that this is no longer the case in any subsequent dynamical evolution of the ensemble of phase space points.
-Furthermore, unlike the Glauber-P distribution, the positive-P distribution for a particular quantum state is not unique.
+Here ``α,α⁺`` are no longer in general complex conjugates.
+Even if they are initial conjugates, we emphasize that this is no longer the case in subsequent dynamical evolution of the ensemble of phase space points.
+Furthermore, unlike the Glauber-P distribution, the +P distribution for a particular quantum state is not unique.

-In this package we primarily focus on single mode problems, taking the general approach of sampling the Husimi-Q funcion, and then exploiting a simple convolutional relationship between the Husimi-Q and a particular choice of positive-P representation.
+In this package we primarily focus on single mode problems, taking the general approach of sampling the Husimi-Q funcion, and then exploiting a simple convolutional relationship between the Husimi-Q and a particular choice of +P representation.

-A particular choice of positive-P that can be made for any single mode density matrix is given by
+A particular choice of +P that can be made for any single mode density matrix is given by
 ```math
 P(\alpha,\alpha^+) = \frac{1}{4\pi^2}\langle (\alpha+(\alpha^+)^*)/2|\rho|(\alpha+(\alpha^+)^*)/2\rangle e^{-|\alpha-(\alpha^+)^*|^2/4}
 ```